gonzamordecki/render-django-boilerplate/README.md

 ## Deployment on Render

-1. Fork or clone this repository to your GitHub account.
+1. Go to render.yaml and change line 10 to your project name (i.e. 'my-django-app')

-2. Create a new Web Service on Render:
+2. Go to [Render](https://render.com/) and create a new blueprint:
    - Connect your GitHub repository
-   - Select the Python environment
-   - Use the following settings:
+   - Give the blueprint a name (i.e. 'my-django-app')
-     - **Build Command**: `./build.sh`
-     - **Start Command**: `python -m gunicorn main.asgi:application -k uvicorn.workers.UvicornWorker`

-3. Add the following environment variables in Render:
-   - `PYTHON_VERSION`: 3.9
-   - `WEB_CONCURRENCY`: 4
+   - Click on "Deploy Blueprint"

+3. Your service should be live! 🎉

 Render will automatically:
 - Create a PostgreSQL database